 Host

-Beyond her therapeutic work, Catherine collaborates with various organizations as a trainer, consultant, and speaker on topics including inclusion, women’s health, neurodivergence, autism, and mental health.
+In February 2025, Catherine published her first book, “Rediscovered,” which she wrote while undergoing treatment for breast cancer.
+Beyond her therapeutic work, Catherine collaborates with various organizations as a trainer, consultant, and speaker on topics including inclusion, health, neurodivergence and wellbeing.

-Her recent work has included developing content for and delivering the groundbreaking NHS National Autism Trainer Programme to mental health professionals, guest lecturing at University College London, designing and hosting a panel discussion to 7.500 people online for Neurodiversity Celebration Week, and serving as an associate with AT-Autism both in the UK and internationally.
+Her recent work has included developing content for and delivering the groundbreaking NHS National Autism Trainer Programme to mental health professionals, guest lecturing at University College London, designing and hosting a panel discussion to 7,500 people online for Neurodiversity Celebration Week, and serving as an associate with AT-Autism both in the UK and internationally.